 4. Lens: Zoom or Wide Angle Lens

 When choosing the best camera for a safari, there are a couple of things to keep in mind.
 You’ll probably be shooting a mix of both animals and landscapes.

 The better the zoom, the better your shots of animals.
 If you want good pictures, you need to choose a lens that allows for close-ups of unapproachable animals, like an African lion lying far in the distance.
 Pick a camera/lens that will allow you to capture the details your naked eye is missing out on.

-On the other hand, African safaris offer photo opportunities of gorgeous, otherworldly landscapes.
+On the other hand, African safaris offer photo opportunities for gorgeous, otherworldly landscapes.
 If you want to capture these once-in-a-lifetime views, you need a camera that has a wide-angle lens.
 However, the wider the lens angle, the less zoom.
 What should an African safari-goer do?

 In order to get the best photos and leave with no regrets, don’t force yourself to choose.